tudelft-iv-students/offline-tracking-with-object-permanence/README.md

 By the time of submission, the model ranks <mark>5<sup>th</sup></mark> among lidar-based methods and <mark>2<sup>nd</sup></mark> among methods using CenterPoint detections (we only compare vehicle classes).

 ### Track completion result
+We show the quantitative results on the validation split over the vehicle classes.
+We modified the evaluation protocol so that occluded GT boxes are not filtered.

 > The track completion model theoretically interpolates non-linear trajectories between fragmented tracklets.
 However, the standard nuScenes evaluation first filters out the occluded GT boxes then linearly interpolates the occluded trajectories.
 Therefore, we modified the standard evaluation protocol and evaluate the track completion result locally on the validation split so that occluded GT boxes are retained for evaluation.
 Note that our models are trained and tuned on the train split.
 Similarly, we still focus on vehicle tracks.